wyldphyre/Slayer/README.md

 The simplest way to set up the application is to pin the .exe file to your taskbar and then run it.
 The first time Slayer is run it will install a default configuration file which you can modify by opening the jump menu (right-click on the taskbar icon after executing the exe at least once) and selecting **"Edit configuration"**.
 It is also possible to pass parameters to Slayer.exe.
 I'll cover that in future documentation.

 ### TODO
+* Make the main window appear near the mouse.
+Having to travel to the center of the screen is annoying on large screens. (might be worth making it an option?)
 * Document use of the configuration file
 * Document command line switches
 * Add a small link or similar to the UI that will take you to the github page and/or documentation